mmyatt91/NULA-Webscraper/README.md

 A web application that allows users to retrieve the resources from the NAMI Urban Los Angeles Resource webpage using the resource categories.

 ## Tech Stack:
+- Backend:
-Backend: Python, Flask
+Python, Flask
+- Frontend:
-Frontend: Bootstrap, jQuery,
+Bootstrap, jQuery,
-Libraries:BeauitfulSoup
+- Libraries:
+BeauitfulSoup
-API/Website Used for Scrapping: NAMI Urban LA Resource Page: https://www.namiurbanla.org/resources
+- API/Website Used for Scrapping:
+NAMI Urban LA Resource Page: https://www.namiurbanla.org/resources

 ## App Features Include:
 - User can choose a resource category from the dropdown menu, featured on the homepage